As a graduate student at The University of Findlay, you are eligible to apply for loans through the William D. Ford Federal Direct Loan Program

 Stafford Loan Program - If you file a FAFSA and are enrolled at least half time, you may qualify for a Stafford Loan, which is a long-term, low-interest loan.

-As a graduate student, you may borrow up to $20,500 in Federal Direct Loans each year.
+As a graduate student, you may borrow up to $20,500 in Federal Direct Loans each year, currently at 6.21%.
 The FAFSA and your cost of education will determine how much you can borrow.
 Your enrollment level also plays a role in your loan eligibility, but you must be enrolled at least half-time.
 There is no requirement to demonstrate financial need.

 Several of Findlay's graduate programs are offered via the semester calendar; others, the trimester/weekend calendar.
 Half-time enrollment for the former requires at least six hours of credit in a term.
 Half-time for the latter requires at least four and one-half (4.5) hours of credit in a term.